Singaporean Mandarin Database

 SAMPLE SENTENCE

-Foreigners are often perplexed when they hear customers ordering 钓鱼 (fishing) or 踢球 (playing football) from the drinks stall in Singapore’s coffee shop, but such lingo are simply part of our unique coffee shop culture.
+Foreigners are often perplexed when they hear customers ordering 钓鱼 (literally, "fishing") or 踢球 (literally, "playing football") from the drinks stall in Singapore’s coffee shop, but such lingo is part of our unique coffee shop culture.
 (Lianhe Wanbao, 11/12/2011)

 参考资料